loyaldev03/cultivation-app/README.md

 # New Client Setup

+## Create new Cluster on MongoDB Atlas
+1. Select us-west-1 for California
+1. Select M10 for dedicated instance with 3 replica set nodes

 ## Create AWS S3 bucket for client
 1. Create bucket - *e.g. mountain1.cannected.com*
 1. Add CORS configuration to the bucket